Setting Up a Trust Fund

 It may also be beneficial to consult a professional when writing and forming the trust deeds to ensure they are legally binding.
 Whichever stage of setting up a trust you are at, it may be helpful to seek independent financial advice:

-The Financial Services Authority does not regulate taxation and trust advice
+The Financial Conduct Authority does not regulate taxation and trust advice

 More tax planning and trust guides